 One of the reasons students choose Turkey to study is because of its political and economic stability.
 The quality and effectiveness of the new education system of Turkey have probably contributed most to Turkey’s educational development.

 Also, there is the advantage of the inexpensive cost of living and tuition expenses at Turkish institutions and language schools.
 Turkey has been successful in attracting a large number of international students by focusing on opening doors to study.
 The new education system in Turkey allows scientific and cultural cooperation with many countries.
-The Turkish government has taken care of providing all of the conditions necessary to attract foreign students like including official scholarships to study in Turkey and the allocation of their seats, as well as simplifying visa and residency procedures.
+The Turkish government has taken care of providing all of the conditions necessary to attract foreign students including official scholarships to study in Turkey and the allocation of their seats, as well as simplifying visa and residency procedures.

 The number of universities and colleges in Turkey has increased to 170.
 It is predicted to reach 500 by 2023.
 This council monitors and manages higher education.
 With the start of each new academic year, foreign students come to Turkey to study doubles.
 In terms of instruction language, most institutions educate in Turkish, however, based on the bilingual education system in Turkey many public universities offer specific lessons in English and private universities mostly teach in English.